-Addressing curriculum in balanced assessment systems

-Creating a balanced assessment system that focuses on improving teaching and learning involves more than just changing the assessments and will demand varying levels of curricular support (Bass & Glaser, 2004; Shepard et. al, 2018).
+Overcoming curriculum barriers can present opportunities for stakeholders to create a shared vision for a balanced assessment system and an understanding of the role of curriculum when designing assessments.
+Creating a balanced assessment system that focuses on improving teaching and learning involves more than just changing the assessments and will demand varying levels of support (Bass & Glaser, 2004; Shepard et. al, 2018).
 We discuss three interrelated strategies for helping to better connect curriculum, learning, and assessment:

-- developing a clear vision of teaching and learning; - engaging in curriculum and assessment mapping; and - designing and implementing curriculum replacement units.
+- developing a clear vision of teaching and learning, - engaging in curriculum and assessment mapping, and - designing and implementing curriculum replacement units.

 Clear Vision of Teaching and Learning.
-Districts must begin with a clear vision or theory of action of what learning is valued, including the prioritization of content and the degree to which students should be able to demonstrate their cognitive and non-cognitive achievement.
-This vision must be grounded in an understanding of how students learn, and it must represent important thinking and problem-solving skills situated within the respective content disciplines.
+Overcoming the curriculum-agnostic barrier in developing a balanced assessment system requires districts to begin with a clear vision or theory of action of what learning is valued, including the prioritization of content and the degree to which students should be able to demonstrate their cognitive and non-cognitive abilities.
+District leaders will need to consider the knowledge they want students to have, but also determine how students should be expected to demonstrate that knowledge.
+This vision must be grounded in an understanding of how students learn, and it must represent important thinking and problemsolving skills required in each of the content disciplines.
 This includes understanding that learning is active, requires self-monitoring and self-awareness, and moves beyond a mere accumulation of information (NRC, 2001; Shepard, 2000).

-Additionally, this vision necessitates a developmental approach to assessment: considering how students' understanding of content develops over time with instruction adjusted to meet student needs.
-By developing this shared vision of teaching and learning, districts can begin to implement more challenging classroom and assessment tasks that address learning processes as well as learning outcomes.
+Additionally, this vision necessitates a developmental approach to assessment: considering how students' understanding of content develops over time, with instruction adjusted to meet student needs.
+By developing this shared vision of teaching and learning, districts can begin to implement more challenging classroom tasks that address learning processes as well as learning outcomes-and ultimately assess students similarly, such as through performance assessments.
 Although these assessments may not be part of an external accountability system, they will enhance curriculum, instruction, and improve student learning (Shepard, 2000).

 Curriculum and Assessment Mapping.
-Once a vision has been clarified and shared with the various stakeholders, the district should map their existing curriculum and assessments to these learning priorities.
-District educators will need to make decisions to embed missing curriculum units and assessments as well as eliminate unnecessary units and assessments.
+Once a vision has been clarified and shared with the various stakeholders, the district should map their existing curriculum and assessments to these learning priorities, determining any gaps, overlaps, and mismatches.
+District educators will need to make decisions to embed missing curriculum units and assessments and, further, to eliminate unnecessary units and assessments, which may be a difficult decision to make.
 Many districts have legacy assessments tied to outdated purposes.
-For example, the district may still administer a norm-referenced test that was first adopted for reasons no longer relevant.
-Additionally, educators must recognize misalignment of curriculum and assessments.
-Through this mapping process, educators identify the summative assessments administered in the course or grade, determining factors such as:
+For example, the district may still be administering a norm-referenced test that was first adopted for reasons no longer relevant.
+Additionally, educators must recognize where there is a misalignment of curriculum and assessments.
+For example, there will be a serious mismatch if the curriculum focuses on problem solving and reasoning, whereas the assessments measure decontextualized bits of knowledge.
+Through this mapping process, educators identify the summative assessments administered in the course or grade, determining factors such as

-- the content focus of each assessment as a whole, considering the alignment to key standards or competencies; - the type of assessment items on the various assessments (e.g., selected response, open-ended, performance-based), focusing on the balance of discrete content skills with performance; and - the cognitive rigor of the assessment items and the assessment as a whole, including opportunities for an integration of knowledge and skills.
+- the content focus of each assessment as a whole, considering the alignment to key standards or competencies; - the type of assessment items on the various assessments (e.g., selected response, open-ended, performance-based), focusing on the balance of discrete content skills and performance; and - the cognitive rigor of the assessment items and the assessment as a whole, including opportunities for an integration of knowledge and skills.

-An analysis of these assessment maps is required in order to identify the gaps and overlaps in the current assessment system, both within and across grades and content areas.
+An analysis of these maps is required in order to identify the gaps and overlaps in the current assessment system, both within and across grades and content areas.